AbsaOSS/cobrix/README.md

 .option("schema_retention_policy", "collapse_root")
 ```

-Let's loot at an example.
+Let's look at an example.
 Let's say we have a copybook that looks like this:
 ```cobol
        01  RECORD.
            05  ID                        PIC S9(4)  COMP.